ByteRookie/AGS_Service/README.md

 `determine_primary_speaker` sorts devices in each active room by priority and picks the first playing speaker.
 If none are found it immediately falls back to the preferred device.

+`get_preferred_primary_speaker` chooses the highest priority active speaker from the same room as the control device (the TV or OTT player when in `ON TV` mode).
+This keeps audio and video in sync when multiple rooms have televisions.

 `handle_ags_status_change` joins active speakers, unjoins inactive ones and resets TV speakers to their input whenever the status changes.